 The Questions menu displays a list of all questions that can be used on your form.
 From within the form, questions can be added, removed and or edited.

-Once the questions are added to the form, they can be modified by selecting the pencil icon.
+Once the questions are added to the form, they can be modified by hovering over the question and selecting the pencil icon.

 In edit mode, under the Basics menu option, the Label for the question can be modified by first placing the cursor on the Label field and then adding the desired label.